 4. Income Tax Result For Charity.

 A charity is exempt from income tax (except for unrelated business income).
 Although retirement benefits are IRD, the charity does not pay any income tax on receipt of the IRD.
-Thus, the charity receives 100% of the retirement plan benefits, whereas other beneficiaries would net less due to the income taxes payable.
+Thus, the charity receives 100% of the retirement plan benefits, whereas other beneficiaries would net much less due to the income taxes payable on those benefits (and estate taxes may be payable from those benefits as well, reducing the net amount to individual beneficiaries even more).
 Thus, naming a charity as the beneficiary of IRD items is a tax efficient way for a participant with a charitable intent to accomplish his goals.